alfmep/libujson/README.md

 ### type
 Print or check the JSON type of the instance.
 Default is to write the JSON type of the instance to standard output.
-But if option `--type=TYPE` is used, the command will check if the JSON type of the instance is the same type as specified.
+But if option `--type=TYPE` is used, the command will check if the type of JSON instance matches the specified JSON type, and return 0 on succes and 1 on failure.

 **Options:**

 **-t, --type=TYPE** Check if the JSON instance is of a specific JSON type.
-If it is, print 'Yes' to standard output and return 0.
+If so, print 'Yes' to standard output and return 0.
 If not, print 'No' to standard output and return 1.
-Valid types are: object, array, string, number, boolean, and null.
+Valid JSON types are: object, array, string, number, boolean, and null.

 **-q, --quiet** Only if option `--type=TYPE` is used: don't print anything, only return 0 on success and 1 on failure.

-*Example - Print the name of the JSON type of the value at index 42 in a JSON document containing an array;*
+*Example - Print the name of the JSON type at index 42 in a JSON document containing an array;*

 `ujson-tool type --pointer=/42 items.json`